kazumanakata/fair_optimization_in_pu_classification/README.md

 ## Codes
 - `fermi.py` has a torch implementation of the regularizer for fair risk minimization.
 - `execute.py` is a code for training a fair predictor in PU classification.
 MNIST [4] are used in a way that even numbers are labeled as positive class and odd numbers are labeled as negative class.
 Also a value one is encoded for images of {2, 5, 8} and a value zero is encoded for images of {0, 1, 3, 4, 6, 7, 9} as binary sensitive attributes, mixing positive and negative classes.
 In a PU classification setting, by default 1000 positive samples and 59000 unlabeled samples are used for training a predictor.
 To investigate the effectiveness of fairness reguralizer, the coefficient *lambda* for it is changed to values from {0, 1, 2, 3, 4, 5}.
-Here, *lambda* decides how much the predictor considers the reguralization term in training. ***You can see that as the lambda takes higher values, the predictor tries to be fair for sensitive attributes.
-As a result, it tends to output negative class regardless of input samples' features.***
+Here, *lambda* decides how much the predictor considers the reguralization term in training.

 You can run the code by
 ```